armonbc/nccpa/README.md

 - ***Scrape Time***

-  :watch: Date Scrape: Feb 24, 2023 (GMT+8)
+  :spiral_calendar: Date Scrape: Feb 24, 2023 (GMT+8)

   :clock6: Duration: 6 hours

 - ***Purpose***

   :page_with_curl: This file contains only 39,999 unfiltered data for proof of concept purpose.
-Meanwhile, the "**Name**" column remain the same and is not modified and this makes the rows more than 200k in total.
+Meanwhile, the "**Name**" column remains the same (unmodified) and this makes the rows equal to more than 200k in total.

 - ***Disclaimer***